gerbenjacobs/go-webshop-course/step4/README.md

 Let's implement our first API route.

-To have a Go webserver respond with JSON, we really only need to set the Content-Type (although most likely most clients will auto-detect this) and return the JSON representation of our products.
+To have a Go webserver respond with JSON, we really only need to set the Content-Type (although likely most clients will auto-detect this) and return the JSON representation of our products.

 ```go
 func (h *Handler) apiProducts(w http.ResponseWriter, r *http.Request, _ httprouter.Params) {